Eddie Rosario Player Props: Braves vs. Twins

 Eddie Rosario At The Plate

-- Among qualified hitters in MLB play, he ranks 43rd in batting average, 89th in on-base percentage, and 14th in slugging.
+- Among qualifying hitters in MLB play, he ranks 53rd in batting average, 96th in on-base percentage, and 17th in slugging.

+- In 63.2% of his 68 games this season, Rosario has picked up at least one hit.
+He's also had 19 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.